 b. the importance of taking threats seriously and seeking help; and

-c. the steps to report dangerous, violent, threatening, harmful, or potentially harmful activity.
+c. the steps to report dangerous, violent, threatening, harmful, or potentially harmful activity, including providing information about the Department of Public Safety’s statewide anonymous threat reporting system and any local threat reporting systems.

+[NOTE: The Minnesota legislature enacted the addition to 2.c in 2025 (Session Law Chapter 35).]

 3. A charter school or charter school must ensure that students have the opportunity to contribute to their school's safety and violence prevention planning, aligned with the recommendations for multihazard planning for schools, including but not limited to: